Qwin/Joi/README.md

 </p>
 <p>
-  Lastly the Joi objects might need some adjustments as some naming you might have chosen breaks the javascript syntax.
+  Lastly the Joi objects might need some adjustments as some naming you might have chosen for your objects in hackolade breaks the javascript syntax. e.g. if you named an object "New Field" for instance, spaces aren't allowed on properties in javascript / typescript.
 </p>
 <p>
   <img